AcademySoftwareFoundation/rez/GOVERNANCE.md

 Any community member or Contributor can ask that something be reviewed by the TSC at the meeting by logging a GitHub issue.
-Any Committer, TSC member, or the meeting chair can bring the issue to the TSC's attention by applying the `TSC` label.
+Any Committer, TSC member can bring the issue to the TSC's attention by applying the `TSC` label.

 Prior to each TSC meeting, the meeting chair will share the agenda with members